 One of the biggest mistakes both men and women make in their 50s is underapplying sunscreen, according to Boca Raton, Florida Dermatologist Jeffrey Fromowitz, MD.
 "One ounce of sunscreen is what we need to cover our body but most people apply only one-third to one-half of the amount," he points out.
 Additionally, they often forget to apply sunscreen to key areas, such as their lips, the back of their knees, neck, and scalp.

 The Rx: Make sure to cover your body in SPF—and don't ever apply the "less is more" concept to sunscreen.

 Applying sunscreen can be a pain, so many older women don't consider it a priority on overcast days.
 However, according to Dr. Fromowitz, this is a big mistake.
 "People forget that sunscreen is a habit like brushing your teeth," he points out.

-The Remedy Rx: Keep that sunscreen in the bathroom next to your toothbrush.
+The Rx: Keep that sunscreen in the bathroom next to your toothbrush.
 "You should apply it daily, all over, whether you are spending your day inside or outside and even in the car," Dr. Fromowitz instructs.

 Trying to Lose Weight Too Quickly

 This is a big mistake people make.
 "Try losing a pound or two a week to keep it off for the long term," suggests Dr. Hanke.
 This is a reasonable goal.
 "It's a mistake to cut too much all at once, which is often more than you can realistically sustain," she says.